-ICELAND THE POWER OF CONTRASTS
+ICELAND: THE POWER OF CONTRASTS

-Guests can enjoy hot water baths in nearby springs and, above all, explore the wilderness, the stuff of myth and legend, so dear to the hearts of Icelanders.
-On foot or by electric bike in summer, cross-country skis or snowmobile in winter, the Kerlingarfjöll protected nature reserve offers its infinite spaces.
-At night, it reveals a perfectly dark Arctic sky, free from any visual pollution, to best appreciate the spectacle of the aurora borealis and observe the stars through a telescope.
-Magic...
+Guests can leisurely enjoy the hot springs and, above all, explore this wild land, steeped in myths and legends, so dear to the hearts of Icelanders.
+On foot or by e-bike in summer, on cross-country skis or snowmobile in winter, the protected Kerlingarfjöll nature reserve offers its boundless spaces.
+At night, it reveals a perfectly dark Arctic sky, free from any light pollution, ideal for witnessing the spectacle of the Northern Lights and observing the stars with a telescope.
+Magical…

 HIGHLANDBASE.IS